ucb-bar/fpga-zynq/README.md

 1) <a name="quickinst"></a> Quick Instructions
 ------------------
-_Using prebuilt images, run hello world on rocket_
+_Using prebuilt images, run hello world and/or linux on rocket_

 First, enter into the directory for your board (current options are `zybo`, `zedboard`, and `zc706`).
 From there, run the following to download all of the necessary images:

     $ make fetch-images

+If you'd also like to try riscv-linux on rocket, run the following:

+    $ make fetch-riscv-linux

 Next, insert the SD card on the development system and copy over the images: